 - ♦ Write-Back Cache - Enabled, Host Writes are cached before being distributed to hard drives.
-Improves write performance, but may require battery backup support for data integrity in a case power outage occurs. - Disabled, Cache Write-Through.
-Used primarily if no cache battery backup is installed and there is increased likelihood of a power failure. - Optimization Policy - Optimization for Random I/O. More common setting.
+This improves write performance but requires battery backup support to protect data integrity in case of a power outage. - Disabled, Cache Write-Through.
+Used primarily if no cache battery backup is installed and if there is increased likelihood of a power failure.

+♦ Optimization Policy

+Optimization for Random I/O. More common setting.
 Use this option for environments (e.g., database maintenance) with smaller I/O transactions.